Watching out for native worker bees

 For native bee researcher Katharina Ullmann, understanding how these bees will be impacted by the upcoming tillage and other farming practices are big questions that can help farmers make decisions that protect native bee populations in their fields and maximize the benefit farmers see from pollinators.
 Ullmann was recently awarded a grant from Western SARE (Sustainable Agriculture Research and Education) and the National Science Foundation to fund her doctoral research on how crop rotations and tillage practices affect native squash bee populations.

-Her work is part of the Bee Biology lab run by Neal Williams, assistant professor of Entomology at UC Davis and a contributing author to recent studies on the benefits of native bees.
+Bee Biology lab run by Neal Williams, assistant professor of Entomology at UC Davis and a contributing author to recent studies on the benefits of native bees.
 Too, Ullmann serves on the Advisory Board to the Agricultural Sustainability Institute at UC Davis, linking field-level entomology to broader sustainability research.

 Native squash bees nest 5 to 20 inches deep in the soil, and plowing or disking often disturbs soil as much as 20 inches deep, potentially damaging bee nests.
 Conservation tillage and no-till practices are increasingly seen as ways to lower fuel use and on-farm emissions from nitrogen and carbon dioxide, as well as decrease water runoff.
 Protecting native bee populations could potentially be an additional co-benefit to these methods.